This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Your exam may be tomorrow, or it may be two months from now.

-Consider the time you have to prepare and figure out when you can fit study sessions into your schedule.
+Consider the time you have to prep, and figure out when you can fit study sessions into your schedule.

 Remember that consistency is key, even if you only have a small chunk of time daily.